CalumKwan/coliee-site/README.md

-# COLIEE React Site
+# COLIEE React/Next.js Site

 Welcome to the COLIEE (Competition on Legal Information Extraction/Entailment) website repository.
-This site is developed using React and is designed to provide an interactive platform for COLIEE participants and administrators.
+This site is developed using React and Next.js, providing an interactive platform for COLIEE participants and administrators.

 ## Getting Started